Michigan Matters: Education in the Spotlight!

 Pescovitz, who recently endowed $1 million to OU for an Honors Scholarship program, discussed how the pandemic has impacted so much.
 She talked with Senior Producer/Host Carol Cain about having students back on campus and in person classrooms again.

-She also discussed her late father, Rabbi Robert Hirsch, a trailblazer in the civil rights movement who marched and worked with Dr. Martin Luther King Jr, who died recently at the age of 95.READ MORE: 'Lack Of Campaigning' One Reason Winfrey Predicts Low Voter Turnout For Tuesday’s General Election
+She also discussed her late father, Rabbi Robert Hirsch, a trailblazer in the civil rights movement who marched and worked with Dr. Martin Luther King Jr, who died recently at the age of 95.READ MORE: Michigan Reports 8,078 New COVID-19 Cases, 122 Deaths

 Power, who moved to Detroit from Chicago this summer to take on the Skillman Foundation position, told Cain she talked with Tonya Allen, who held the job before she she took it on and continues to consult with her as part of her “kitchen cabinet.”
 Allen moved to Minneapolis and is running a foundation there.

-Power also talked about a statewide poll of residents this summer they were involved with to gauge how folks felt about the investment in education and how it could be improved.MORE NEWS: Detroit FBI Launches Email For Public To Report Corruption
+Power also talked about a statewide poll of residents this summer they were involved with to gauge how folks felt about the investment in education and how it could be improved.MORE NEWS: Michigan Gov. Whitmer vetoes stricter voter ID, election bills

 Watch Michigan Matters, Sunday at 8am on CW50